kushalsharma12/Arrhenius/README.md

       Firebase Firestore - A NoSQL database to store all data

       Firebase Storage - A clous storage to store all images

-[Alan AI](https://alan.app/docs/) -To build a multimodal UX with voice commands working in sync with the app’s visuals.

 [Glide](https://github.com/bumptech/glide) - An image loading library for Android backed by Kotlin Coroutines.